KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 - Reconstruction of the **bifurcal metaphysical architecture** (the Biospiral) refracted through myth
 - Clarification of **archetypal placement** across traditions
 - Correction of **misreadings of Khaon as Entropy**
-- Identification of **recursion arcs** in death / rebirth, descent / return, and threshold narratives
+- Identification of **recursion arcs** in death / rebirth, immersion / return, and threshold narratives
 - Differentiation of **embodied conflict** from **archetypal or hypostatic placement**
 - Diagnosis of **entropic mimicry** in mythic, religious, and esoteric systems
 - Restoration of **structural coherence** to conflated or shimmered mythic material